Conreality/conreality-wiki/Contribution-Guidelines.md

     NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+In this wiki, there is no need to capitalize these key words, though;
+instead, use emphasis (`**shall not**`) to set the key word apart from the normal flow of text and to indicate that the word is meant to be interpreted in this formal sense.